Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_semi_join.rst

    Average execution per run: 18914 usec
    ---------------------------------------------

 Profiling
 =========

-The hash semi-join design is validated on Alveo U280 board at 274 MHz frequency.
+The hash semi-join design is validated on an AMD Alveo™ U280 board at a 274 MHz frequency.
 The hardware resource utilizations are listed in the following table.

 .. table:: Table 1 Hardware resources for hash semi-join
     :align: center